orpheuslummis/defiyieldselect/README.md

 Multiplication of the mean of APR values and a cubed slope of a linear regression of price values.

+### Architecture

+Thread per component:
+- `collect`: thread pool to periodically run the *datagetters* each in a thread
+- `score`: periodically computing scores from data
+- `serve`: exposing the results with a Flask app

 ## Varia